showdownjs/showdown/README.md

 ## Node compatibility

 Showdown is intended to work on any supported Node.js version (see the [Node.js releases schedule](https://nodejs.org/en/about/releases/).
-The code may work with previous versions of Node.js, but no accomidations are made to ensure it does.
+The code may work with previous versions of Node.js, but no accommodations are made to ensure it does.

 ## Legacy version